 - Thief and low-level thug Flint Marko is recruited as an experimental subject for a procedure designed to give him subdermal silicon armor, but the machinery overloads and bombards him with silicon particles until he explodes.
 He then rematerializes as the Sandman, a being of living sand, and is unusually happy with the results.

-- When reluctant Punch Clock Villain Doctor Otto Octavius is deliberately trapped in the chamber where his experiment is running, he suffers traumatic and massive electromagnetic shock.
-This fuses his harness to his spine, triggers a Freak Out and an accompanying extreme personality change, creating Doctor Octopus.
+- When reluctant Punch-Clock Villain Doctor Otto Octavius is deliberately trapped in the chamber where his experiment is running, he suffers from radiation that fuses his harness to his spine, triggers a Freak Out! and an accompanying extreme personality change, creating Doctor Octopus.

 - Danny Phantom